 Below is a summary of the principal factors that make an investment in our securities speculative or risky.
 This summary does not address all of the risks that we face.
-Additional discussion of the risks summarized in this risk factor summary, and other risks that we face, can be found below under the heading "Risk Factors" and should be carefully considered, together with other information in this Quarterly Report on Form 10-Q and our other filings with the SEC before making investment decisions regarding our securities.
+Additional discussion of the risks summarized in this risk factor summary, and other risks that we face, can be found following this summary and should be carefully considered, together with other information in this Quarterly Report on Form 10-Q and our other filings with the SEC before making investment decisions regarding our securities.